-Can my employer make me waive FMLA protection in Dallas and Fort Worth, Texas?
+Can my employer make me waive FMLA protection?

 No, an employer cannot require you to sign a waiver of protection under FMLA for future leave or protection from discrimination on the basis of prior use of FMLA.
 Department of Labor regulations on FMLA prohibit employers from requiring employees to waive FMLA rights and hold any waiver invalid.
 Like minimum wage and overtime protections, employers cannot require employees to give up legal protections.

 All that said, keep in mind that this prohibition on FMLA waivers is for future protections under the law.
 That means an employer cannot require you to waive protections for future leave or from future adverse action for taking FMLA leave.
 However, employers can offer certain waivers of FMLA rights and courts will uphold them.

 The Department of Labor issues regulations clarifying finer details of the employment statutes under their authority.
 The Department of Labor enjoys regulatory authority over the Family and Medical Leave Act.
 Federal courts established rules for when administrative regulations and guidance must be followed.
 Generally Department of Labor regulations enjoy the force of law on FMLA issues.

 One such regulation explains the limits of when an employer can require you to waive your FMLA rights.
 Under Title 29 of the Code of Federal Regulations, section 825.220 explains: